 Introduction to Biorepositories or "Biobanks"

 Follow this short introduction to learn more about Biorepositories.
-A Biorepository collects, processes, stores and distributes biological specimins.
-Also know as a "biobank."
+A Biorepository collects, processes, stores and distributes biological specimens.
+Also known as a "biobank."
 Samples are only donated to the biobank with prior consent and all donations are protected.
 SCTR Research Nexus maintains a biorepository.

 Virtual biorepository